 Of course, this wasn’t the end of the hormonal mood swings during the first few weeks after pregnancy, but it was probably the most emotional experience I had!
 Be prepared to be emotional though – that, unfortunately, isn’t just a pregnancy issue.

 5. Ask Your Nurse Questions

 This is some advice from my friend, Hilary, over at Pulling Curls said when I asked her what she thinks people should know.
-Hilary is a labor and delivery nurse, and she is also pretty much awesome.
-If I lived in Arizona, she is definitely a L&D nurse I would request.
+Hilary is a labor and delivery nurse.
+If I lived in Arizona, she is definitely an L&D nurse I would request.

 You have NO idea how many questions you’d have and to ASK them.I want my patients to feel competent when they leave me.
 I deluge them with info, and I want questions.
 It’s HORRIBLE when you go home, if I can help with that at all I want to.I think people think they’re bothering us, but we are all teachers, I don’t know a single labor nurse who isn’t (ok, maybe 2 or 3) we WANT you to know what you’re doing. it’s a big part of our job